How to Extend Your Product Offering

 - Current market’s needs.
 Are there products that you can offer your customers that you aren’t currently fulfilling?

 - Unserved segments.
 Are there markets who can use your product that you’re not serving?
 How can you reach them?
 Do your products need to be adapted?
+To this end, create a marketing persona.

 - Locations.
 Are there other places where your product isn’t currently offered?
 Among the places to consider are physical locations, social media, distributors.